ethereum-optimism/pm/src/sdlc.md

 ## Step 2b: Security Audit Procurement (If Needed)

-The FMA results will be used to determine the audit requirements for the change.
+The risk modelling results will be used to determine the audit requirements for the change.
 The [process to procure and execute an audit](./audits.md) should be started in parallel with the implementation if it is needed.

 You should factor the amount of time required for both the audit as well as and necessary fix review into delivery timelines.